yicheng-gong/master_project/README.md

 # Telepresence Robotics
 ## Authors:
 ### Yicheng Gong
+If you have any questions or issues related to running the code, please contact me via email (yicheng.gong.22@ucl.ac.uk).

 ## Introduction
 A telepresence robotics vision system with low latency has been developed through 360-degree panoramic video.
 To overcome the latency issue in real time transmission of 360-degree panoramic video, a low latency transmission method has been proposed, which involves lowering the resolution for transmission and then restoring it through a super resolution network.
 In this project, the code is primarily divided into four main sections.